This post may contain affiliate links. Please read our disclosure policy.

 • Salt

-• Sugar: I added 1 teaspoon, but you can leave it out.
+• Sugar: We added 1 teaspoon, but you can leave it out.
 Zeppole, rolled in granulated sugar, are perfectly sweet.

 • Zest of lemon: Use a microplane grater to zest a lemon.